 Which is apparently bullshit speak for “we’ve printed some vaguely relevant wikipedia pages to scam people into parting with their money – haha suckers!”

-So, like with the other book, I used that as a reason for a refund, as it was not as described.
+So, like with the other book (see my review of that here), I used that as a reason for a refund, as it was not as described.
 The “book” does not say it is only using wikipedia, so it’s misleading consumers into thinking there is more to this “book” than there is – and consumers have the right to demand a refund.

 So there you go.